Bluegrass Institute for Public Policy Solutions

 Ties to the American Legislative Exchange Council

-The Bluegrass Institute sponsored model legislation that was supported by the ALEC Energy, Environment and Agriculture Task Force.
-According to a BIPPS press release from December 5, 2012, the model legislation, the so-called "Intrastate Coal and Use Act," will now go "to the ALEC board for final approval, following which it will officially be made available to states for adaptation to their individual needs."
+BIPPS has also sponsored model legislation that was supported by the ALEC Energy, Environment and Agriculture Task Force.
+According to a BIPPS press release from December 5, 2012, the model legislation, the so-called "Intrastate Coal and Use Act," continued "to the ALEC board for final approval, following which it will officially be made available to states for adaptation to their individual needs."

 Please see SPN Ties to ALEC for more.